 All request forms submitted by Participants to the Clearing Houses have to be properly authorized with signatures of appropriate personnel.
 Request forms which do not bear authorised signatures will not be processed by the Clearing Houses.

 Participants should notify the Clearing Houses of any updates of their authorised signatories by submitting a “Change of Authorised Signatories Form” and prescribed supporting documents.

-Moreover, Participants are required to provide the contact details (including mobile phone number and email) of their staff who are responsible for DCASS operations, CCMS / Intraday Margin Call and IT matters.
-Participants are requested to notify Clearing Houses for any change of contact details by submitting a “Change of Company Particulars and Contact Persons Form”.
+Moreover, Participants are required to provide the contact details (including mobile phone number and email) of their staff who are responsible for CCMS / DCASS operations, Margin Call and IT matters.
+Participants are requested to notify Clearing Houses for any change of contact details by submitting a “Change of CCMS / DCASS Contact Persons Form”.